random-development/web-client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.3.

+## Docker running

+$ docker build -t web-client .
+$ docker run -p 3000:80 web-client
+And done, your dockerized app will be accessible at http://localhost:3000

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.